tomwhartung/always_reading_books/quotes/art/cezannes_composition-erle_loran.md

 to discover the actual motif....
 The photographs shown here make the disappointing and prosaic truth clear enough.
 The most obvious distortion is the dynamic tipping of the house on the left.
 The dramatic quality of the picture derives principally from this strong leftward movement of the axis of the house, but the window shapes, giving a somewhat haunted or deserted aspect to the scene, also contribute to the dramatic effect.
-The leftward-leaning axis of the hosue may be understood as a distortion that increases the tension of the house in relation to the four sides of the frame as well as in relation to the planes marked A and C.
+The leftward-leaning axis of the house may be understood as a distortion that increases the tension of the house in relation to the four sides of the frame as well as in relation to the planes marked A and C.
 - p.
 53.
 ---------